Sydney C. Ludvigson

 Sydney C. Ludvigson is an American economist and the Julius Silver, Roslyn S. Silver, and Enid Silver Winslow Professor of Economics at New York University.
 Since 2017, she serves as chair of NYU's economics department.
+In 2026, Ludvigson began serving as the President-Elect of the American Finance Association.

 She is a research associate at the National Bureau of Economic Research and a co-director of the Asset Pricing Program.
 From 2008 to 2011, she was an associate editor of the American Economic Review.

 Education and career

 She obtained her M.A. and Ph.D. from Princeton University and a B.A. in economics from the University of California, Los Angeles.
 From 1996 to 2001, she was an economist at the Federal Reserve Bank of New York.
 In 2001, she joined New York University as an assistant professor.
 Since 2017, she is on the Economic Advisory Panel of the Federal Reserve Bank of New York.

 In 2008, she was awarded the Richard Stone Prize in Applied Econometrics for the best paper in Journal of Applied Econometrics.
 In 2017, she was nominated a Fellows of the Society for Financial Econometrics.
 In 2021, she was elected Fellow of the Econometric Society.